mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 ]
 ```

-now add the `router-outlet` to the `AppComponent`s template. you can also remove any typescript code from the `AppComponent`
+Now add the `router-outlet` to the `AppComponent`'s template. you can also remove any typescript code from the `AppComponent`

 ```html
 <!-- app.component.html -->